 - Marketplace owners keep a commission from the sale and the rest goes to the vendor’s account.

 - Marketplace owners prioritize growing their vendor and product catalogs.

 Many vendors choose to sell through this model to avoid investing money in creating their own eCommerce store while growing their customer base.
 Selling on a multi-vendor marketplace also facilitates faster growth for small vendors.

-The platforms entice customers through diverse product catalogues, online support, competitive pricing, and customer reviews that simplify purchase decisions.
+The platforms entice customers through diverse product catalogs, online support, competitive pricing, and customer reviews that simplify purchase decisions.

-All three multiple vendor marketplace entities stand to have beneficial effects.
+All three multiple-vendor store entities stand to have beneficial effects.
 Here’s how: